GenericMappingTools/gmt/doc/rst/source/makecpt.rst

     This z-range information is used instead of providing the **-T** option.
     We create a linear color table by dividing the table data z-range into *nlevels* equidistant slices.
-If *nlevels* is not given it defaults to the number of levels in the chosen CPT file.
+If *nlevels* is not given it defaults to the number of levels in the chosen CPT.

 .. _-F:

 **-F**\ [**R**\ \|\ **r**\ \|\ **h**\ \|\ **c**]
-    Force output CPT file to written with r/g/b codes, gray-scale values or color name (**R**, default) or r/g/b codes only (**r**), or h-s-v codes (**h**), or c/m/y/k codes (**c**).
+    Force output CPT to written with r/g/b codes, gray-scale values or color name (**R**, default) or r/g/b codes only (**r**), or h-s-v codes (**h**), or c/m/y/k codes (**c**).